backstage/backstage/packages/backend-common/api-report.md

   forPlugin(pluginId: string): PluginDatabaseManager;
   // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen static fromConfig(config: Config): DatabaseManager;
 }

+// Warning: (ae-missing-release-tag) "DefaultReadTreeResponseFactory" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class DefaultReadTreeResponseFactory implements ReadTreeResponseFactory {
+  constructor(workDir: string);
+  // (undocumented)
+  static create(options: { config: Config }): DefaultReadTreeResponseFactory;
+  // Warning: (ae-forgotten-export) The symbol "FromReadableArrayOptions" needs to be exported by the entry point index.d.ts
+  //
+  // (undocumented)
+  fromReadableArray(
+    options: FromReadableArrayOptions,
+  ): Promise<ReadTreeResponse>;
+  // Warning: (ae-forgotten-export) The symbol "FromArchiveOptions" needs to be exported by the entry point index.d.ts
+  //
+  // (undocumented)
+  fromTarArchive(options: FromArchiveOptions): Promise<ReadTreeResponse>;
+  // (undocumented)
+  fromZipArchive(options: FromArchiveOptions): Promise<ReadTreeResponse>;
+}

 // Warning: (ae-missing-release-tag) "DockerContainerRunner" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)